aturret/FastFetchBot/README.md

 The Twitter scraper is based on [twitter-api-client](https://github.com/trevorhobenshield/twitter-api-client).

-All of the code is licensed under the MIT license.
-I would like to thank all of the above projects for their contributions.
+All the code is licensed under the MIT license.
+I either used their code as-is or made modifications to implement certain functions.
+I want to express my gratitude to the projects mentioned above for their contributions.